-Business leader survey shows a third thinking of leaving UK
+Survey: A third of UK firms consider move abroad over Brexit

-LONDON (AP) — A survey of some 1,200 British company directors suggests nearly a third may shift operations abroad because of Britain’s pending departure from the European Union.
+LONDON (AP) — Nearly a third of U.K. firms may shift operations abroad because of Britain’s pending departure from the European Union, a survey of 1,200 company directors suggested Friday, as political stalemate over a Brexit deal heightened jitters among businesses.

-The survey by the Institute of Directors showed Friday that while headlines have focused on big companies, less notice has been given to smaller businesses and their moves to relocate.
+The survey by employers’ group the Institute of Directors found that 16 percent of businesses already had relocation plans while a further 13 percent were “actively considering” a move.

-Institute interim director Edwin Morgan says smaller firms typically have tighter resources and for them “to be thinking about such a costly course of action makes clear the precarious position they are in.”
+The group said that while headlines have focused on big companies, less notice has been given to smaller businesses and their moves to relocate.

-Britain’s Parliament voted this week to give Prime Minister Theresa May more time to try to seek a compromise with the EU.
-The government has refused to rule out leaving without a deal, leaving Britain lurching toward a cliff-edge departure March 29.
+Institute interim director Edwin Morgan said smaller firms typically have tighter resources and for them “to be thinking about such a costly course of action makes clear the precarious position they are in.”

 Most Read Business Stories